byeongseomin51/FHE_Conv_MatVecMul/README.md

 |ALL|If you write ALL or don't write any args, all of the test function will be started.||

 ## Algorithm
-All of our algorithms are implemented in mulParModules directory.
+All of our main algorithms are implemented in examples/rotopt/mulParModules directory.
 Especially, convConfig.go correspons to that of APPENDIX A and APPENDIX B.
 (Instead of Hierarchical rotation key system or small level key system, which implemented in hierarchyKey.go and smallLevelKey.go).